- Scratches on your prescription glasses lens can make it difficult to see clearly, causing eye strain, headaches, and other uncomfortable symptoms.

 - A spritzer bottle

-You will need to dilute the rubbing alcohol with water.
-Combine them so the mixture is three parts rubbing alcohol and one part water.
-Then add only one to two drops of dish soap.
+Create a mixture of three parts rubbing alcohol and one part water.
+Add one to two drops of dish soap to the mixture.

-Mix the ingredients together, and pour the solution into your spritzer bottle.
-Using a funnel can make this easier to do without spilling.
+Thoroughly combine the ingredients and pour the solution into a spray bottle.
+Use a funnel to prevent spills.

-Spritz the solution onto a cloth to wipe the scratch on glasses in small circles.
+Spritz the solution onto a clean microfiber cloth and wipe the scratched lens in small circles.
 This solution will also help clean your glasses.

 In this article